|

 protection in those days.
 Head protectors were not required until 1939.

-of their jerseys.
+back of their jerseys.
 Before 1917, soccer shoes were worn.
-There
+There was

 knees.
 But that was all; there was little protection for players in the